 In November 2012, we placed our debt investment in Venture Technology Groups, Inc. or VTG, on non-accrual status.
 As a result, under U.S. GAAP, we no longer recognize interest income on our debt investment in VTG for financial reporting purposes.
-During the year ended December 31, 2012, we recorded unrealized depreciation of \$4.2 million on our debt investment in VTG.
-As of December 31, 2012, the cost of our debt investment in VTG was \$5.5 million and the fair value of such investment was \$1.3 million.
+In the year ended December 31, 2012, we recognized total unrealized depreciation on our debt investment of approximately \$4.2 million.
+During the year ended December 31, 2013, we recorded unrealized depreciation of \$1.1 million on our debt investment in VTG.
+As of December 31, 2013, the cost of our debt investment in VTG was \$5.7 million and the fair value of such investment was \$0.4 million.